lwsrbrts/PoSHive/README.md

+**30th September 2020** - British Gas have implemented Secure Remote Password authentication for all logons which basically means the method of authenticating with the API that I am using no longer works which, for all intents and purposes completely breaks this module.
+In the absence of any understanding of SRP, I'm afraid that means the module is basically dead.

 # PoSHive

 A PowerShell class (supporting Windows PowerShell 5.1 or PowerShell Core 6.0+) to control your British Gas Hive system including the heating, hot water, multi zone, active plugs,  sensors and colour bulbs.